 We've got some other resources that would help you prepare for Oktoberfest as well.
 Read about the history of Oktoberfest.
 Learn about Oktoberfest beer.
 Find the words to Oktoberfest music.
 Plan your Oktoberfest outfit.
 And try cooking some of these Oktoberfest recipes.

-Find other fun things to do in Arizona in October:
+Find other fun things to do in Arizona in fall: